HISTORY OF THE LBCA

 Pack Vs Long Beach.
 In2012 The Pack Vs City of Long Beach case resulted in the city wide BAN ON CANNABIS.
 Once the ban was set in place, dispensaries were allowed 6 months of operations and on August 12, 2012 the dispensaries shut down operations and turned to campaign efforts to work on a voter led ballot initiative ordinance.

-In 2014 due to the 32,000 valid signatures of registered voters from the Medical Marijuanna initiative efforts in 2013, city council acknowledged the effort and placed measure MA, a marijuanna tax initiative, on the 2014 ballot.
+Due to the "at least" 32,000 valid signatures of registered voters from the Medical Marijuanna initiative efforts in 2013, city council acknowledged the effort and placed measure MA, a marijuanna tax initiative, on the 2014 ballot.
 IT PASSED.
 The Long Beach Cannabis Task Force was created by the city to carry out a citywide study.
 Compiled of 18 people, two per district, that included former law enforcement, federal judges, and other community residents including members from Long Beach Collective Association.

 2016 Ballot initiative MM with more than enough signatures reached the Long Beach November 2016 ballot, which passed with 60% of Long Beach votes.
 Statewide, Prop 64 was on the same ballot and passed with 63% which brought recreational, adult-use regulations to California residents